dfelinto/blender-manual/manual/interface/controls/buttons/eyedropper.rst

 The eyedropper can be used to select different kinds of data:

 Color
-   This is the most common usage, the eyedropper is used to sample a pixels color from anywhere within Blender.
+   This is the most common usage.
+The eyedropper is used to sample a pixel's color from anywhere within Blender.

    .. note::